Welcome to today's edition of the Rush 24-7 podcast.

 So the stimulus is working.

-He's he's uh he's still working on his uh jobs plan.
+He's still working on his jobs plan.

 By the way, this is amazing.

-Are they all residents of uh Martha's Vineyard?
+Are they all residents of Martha's Vineyard?

 Let me know.

-Twenty six percent if you're one of the twenty-six per cent of Americans who approve of the way Obama is handling the economy.
+If you're one of the 26% of Americans who approve of the way Obama is handling the economy, I would love to hear from you.

-In the next hour, my fellow EIB guest host, Mark Belling will be here.
+In the next hour, my fellow EIB guest host, Mark Belling, will be here.

-Now you're probably wondering uh what's going on.
+Now, you're probably wondering what's going on.

-I mean, uh you know, for Rush fans, the only thing worse than switching on and finding a guest host is to switch on and find two guest hosts.
+I mean, you know, for Rush fans, the only thing worse than switching on and finding a guest host is to switch on and find two guest hosts.

-Uh so the second guest host will guest host for the first guest host by interviewing the first guest host.
+So the second guest host will guest host for the first guest host by interviewing the first guest host.

 It's easy to follow.